Want more speed from big muscles?

 It’s fascinating how your body remembers your better swim style even after you take these fins off.
 You notice the new fin kick pattern automatically imprints on your muscle memory.
 You can speed up your long term muscle memory imprinting by swimming a bit more just after you take them off.
 This explains why good swimmers feel these are the best fins for matching their normal swim styles without fins.
 They notice little or no stroke adjustment when switching between swimming with and without these fins.
 New and improving swimmers are amazed how much better their swimming style becomes.
 [When good swimmers take off flippers, they need to swim a few hundred metres to get back to their normal kick biomechanics.]

-To learn about why these swim fins offer you the best swim style and the best streamlining, please see Benefit 5 – Best Swimming Style Fins and Best Swimming Style Fins Reviews.
-Please also see Benefit 7 – Streamlined Force Fins and Streamlined Force Fins Reviews.
+To learn about why these swim fins offer you the best swim style for a smooth swim, please see Best Swim Style Fins and Best Swim Style Fins Reviews.
+Please also see Smooth Swim Fins and Smooth Swim Fins Reviews.